Lupin3000/AugmentedReality/readme.md

 - `example_03.py` shows an arrow between each marker center and distance in pixel.
 - `example_04.py` shows a line between each marker center and distance in cm.
 - `example_05.py` shows a 3D cube on each marker.
+- `example_06.py` shows a X, Y, Z axes on each marker.
-- `example_06.py` shows a scaled picture on each marker.
+- `example_07.py` shows a scaled picture on each marker.
-- `example_07.py` shows a scaled video loop on each marker.
+- `example_08.py` shows a scaled video loop on each marker.
-- `example_08.py` shows a scaled picture between two specific markers.
+- `example_09.py` shows a scaled picture between two specific markers.

 > In the examples you still have to specify the length or height of the ArUco markers in meters in the Python script constant: **MARKER_SIZE** (_example: 3.5cm is 0.035m_).
 >